Carnegie Mellon University

 Students who are interested in ECE and innovation management may also be interested in this program offered by E&TIM.

-Established as a collaboration between Carnegie Mellon University (CMU) and King Mongkut's Institute of Technology Ladkrabang (KMITL), Carnegie Mellon University Thailand (CMU-Thailand) will provide cutting-edge engineering research and education in Southeast Asia.
+Established as a collaboration between Carnegie Mellon University and King Mongkut's Institute of Technology Ladkrabang (KMITL), ECE/Thailand will provide cutting-edge engineering research and education in Southeast Asia.

 Affiliated programs